Modeste01/siot_backend-reorganized/README.md

 # siot_backend-reorganized
 This repo mainly serves as an interface to conform to the recommended repo layout required by the instructor.
+This repository contains the latest updates and progress for the Sports IoT project.
+All new features, experiments, and development work will be committed here to ensure that the original code base remains stable and intact.
+You can use this repository to:
+  Track ongoing development progress
+  Access the most recent versions of scripts, APIs, and Docker configurations Test new features without affecting the original implementation
+  Note: The original code base is maintained separately.
+This repo serves as the main workspace for all updates and improvements.
+  Important: We are currently unsure if we are able to share the GitLab link publicly.
+Access may be restricted.

 # Getting started